ovokpus/ReplySight/DEPLOYMENT.md

 #### 2. Import Errors

 If you see import errors:
-- Verify `requirements-vercel.txt` includes all dependencies
+- Verify `requirements.txt` includes all dependencies
 - Check that backend code is properly structured

 #### 3. CORS Issues